The McKinnon group

 Nathan Hwangbo

-Fourth year graduate student, Statistics
+Fifth year graduate student, Statistics and Data Science

-Nathan is a fourth-year PhD student in the Department of Statistics at UCLA.
+Nathan is a fifth-year PhD student in the Department of Statistics at UCLA.
 His current research is focused on better understanding long-term climate variability, using tree ring data to develop Bayesian models for climate reconstruction before the widespread use of meteorological instruments.

 Email: nhwangbo at ucla dot edu